-One Digital Gateway in the network is configured as NTP Server (Time Sync mode = RTC).
-In this case the date and time for this Digital Gateway must be set through the web interface of Digital Gateway.
-All other Digital Gateway are configured as NTP Client (Time Sync mode = NTP) and their internal clock is synchronized by the NTP Server Digital Gateway.
+One MNS Digital Gateway in the network is configured as NTP Server (Time Sync mode = RTC).
+In this case the date and time for this MNS Digital Gateway must be set through the web interface.
+All other MNS Digital Gateway are configured as NTP Client (Time Sync mode = NTP) and their internal clock is synchronized by the NTP Server MNS Digital Gateway.

-In case of a power down the Digital Gateway buffers the system time (RTC) for about 3 hours.
+In case of a power down the MNS Digital Gateway buffers the system time (RTC) for about 3 hours.
 Afterwards its internal clock is reset to 2009-01-01.

-This time synchronization method is less accurate than Option 1 since one Digital Gateway internal clock is used as time reference and not a high accurate GPS synchronized Time Server.
+This time synchronization method is less accurate than Option 1 due to the fact that one MNS Digital Gateway internal clock is used as time reference and not a high accurate GPS synchronized Time Server.

-Figure 13 Example, using Digital Gateway as NTP Server
+Figure 14 Example, using MNS Digital Gateway as NTP Server